MissVeronica/um-ratings-members-directory/README.md

 3. Version 1.2.0 Added "Select Roles for viewing"
 4. Version 1.3.0 Bug fixing
 5. Version 1.4.0 Removed Privacy restrictions
+6. Version 1.5.0 Addition of Misc tab removed by UM in version 2.8.3

 ## Translations or Text changes
 Use the "Say What?" plugin with text domain ultimate-member.